 The U.S. Chamber of Commerce Foundation, a leading resource for businesses dedicated to making a difference, and America’s Charities, a 501(c)(3) tax-exempt membership-based nonprofit that inspires employees and organizations to support causes they care about, are partnering to provide employers with the support they need to offer EAFs for their employees.
 The U.S. Chamber Foundation and America's Charities are ideal partners for external EAF management services as they have decades of experience supporting corporate investments in employees and communities.

-By working with the U.S. Chamber Foundation and America’s Charities, your company can provide support to employees in times of distress and hardship.
+By working with the U.S. Chamber Foundation and America’s Charities, your company can provide support to employees in times of distress and hardship, wherever they are located – in-person at your office or remote at home, in the U.S. or internationally.
 Each EAF is tailored to the parameters and qualifications provided by the company, ensuring it aligns with its corporate values and culture.